 - 2 cups chopped apple (Honeycrisp, Granny Smith, or other firm variety)

-- 1 cup shallots (3 small or 2 large), peeled and chopped into ½ inch pieces
+- 1 cup shallots, peeled and chopped into ½ inch pieces (3 small or 2 large shallots)

 - 1 tablespoon avocado oil (or olive oil)

-- 2 cups fresh or frozen cranberries (about 8 ounces)
+- 2 cups fresh or frozen cranberries (about 8 oz.)

 - 2 tablespoon unsalted butter, melted